Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 # AI Emotional Representation Framework

 ## 1. Identification of Emotional Goals
-- **Key Emotions**: Identify key emotions such as happiness, sadness, anger, surprise, and fear for AI expression in music.
+- **Key Emotions**: Identify key emotions including happiness, sadness, anger, surprise, and fear that AI should express in music.
 - **Contextual Relevance**: Align emotional expressions with specific contexts for AI-generated music, such as storytelling, ambiance, or social commentary.

 ## 2. Evaluation of AI Limitations